bhavik-knight/hck_dns_sfha/readme.md

 - after connection if something doesn't work UI breaks without showing errors on screen
 - that above part is very difficult to debug if something is wrong when you cannot see errors
 - Object oriented vs Procedural way for CRUD: I chose Object oriented
-- tried PDO - to make like easier when we need to deal with different kind of db - didn't work due to some errors
+- tried PDO - to make life easier when we need to deal with different kind of db - didn't work due to some errors
 - still couldn't figure out hosting part
 - still couldn't make dark-mode persist (solution could be cookies or session)